 Operations team placements

-The Operations Team is at the centre of the Thórsmörk Trail Volunteer programme and it’s responsibilities include leading volunteers, organising camps, managing work tasks, project food, supplies and providing logistical support to our groups.
-We are looking for participants who have experience of working with teams, enjoy camping and hill walking, and spending time in the wilderness.
-These placements are especially well suited to applicants who have volunteered before and who are looking for additional challenges and responsibilities.
+The Operations Team is at the centre of the Trailteam programme in Thórsmörk and as well as practical trail work, it’s responsibilities include leading volunteers, organising camps, project food, supplies and providing logistical support for our groups.
+We are looking for participants who have experience of working with teams, enjoy camping and hill walking, and spending time in the wild and remote.
+These placements are especially well suited to applicants who have volunteered before in similar practical conservation work and who are looking for additional challenges and responsibilities.

 Leadership roles and placement structure

-The practical work we do can be divided into two main parts; trail maintenance and erosion control.
-The trail maintenance work involves a huge variety of practical tasks including improving drainage, building steps with timber or stone, resurfacing trails with gravel and installing signs.
+- Trail maintenance is our main activity and involves a huge variety of practical tasks including improving drainage, building steps with timber or stone, resurfacing trails with gravel and installing signs.
 Hand tools including rock bars and stone carriers are used for much of the work but machinery is brought in to support the teams were access allows.
-Our volunteers work alongside Forest Service staff who cut timber for the trail construction tasks.
-Trail marking is an important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
-Way-markers for the trails are made on site from locally sourced timber.
+Timber from local forests is used in the construction of steps and drains along the trails.
+Trail marking is another important part of our work as it helps to prevent damage to fragile areas and improve safety for visitors.
+Way-markers for the trails are made on site by our volunteers.

 Our volunteers do practical work from Monday to Friday and the working day normally runs from 09.00 to 18.00, however this schedule can vary due to the nature of some of the projects.
 Operations team activities may involve organisational tasks on weekends in which case additional free time will be made available.
 Participants must also be prepared for some flexibility in these working hours due to Iceland’s changeable weather.
 Worksite are generally 15-45 minutes walk from the camps.
 The programme includes 2 days off during each working week.